mahdip72/CURL/README.md

 7. Adding test set evaluation as an optional evaluation step.
 8. Adding new metrics such as PCQI.
 9. Adding tensorboard option for saving all metrics and images of valid and test sets (optional).
-10. Using different devices during training step as well as evaluation step.
-11. Adding separate device option during training and evaluation steps.
+10. Adding separate device option during training and evaluation steps.
-12. Much readable and cleaner codes!
+11. Much readable and cleaner codes!

 ## Requirements